JSimoni42/resume/resume.md

 ### Hiya (Telecom) *Nov.
 2021 - Present*
 #### Senior Software Engineer - Call Intelligence
 - Drove marketing funnel engagement by developing & deploying a web app that demonstrates the value of branded call.
-- Increased deployment velocity by removing manual steps from our team's deployment pipeline & building a staging environment.
+- Increased our team's deployment velocity by removing manual steps from our team's deployment pipeline & building a staging environment.
-- Expanded our deployment options by developing an Android app to record an incoming call.
+- Expanded our application's deployment options by developing an Android app to record an incoming call.
-- Increased scalability and resiliency of our physically-hosted application by integrating with a cloud-hosted provider
+- Increased the scalability and resiliency of our physically-hosted application by searching for and integrating with a cloud-hosted provider.

 ### Tavour (Beer) *May 2021 - Sep 2021*
 #### Senior Software Engineer